Fundamentals of Electrostatic Discharge

-Identify and define the electrostatic protected areas (EPA), the areas in which you will be handling sensitive parts.
+Identify and define the electrostatic protected areas (EPAs), the areas in which you will be handling ESD sensitive parts (ESDS).

 Dissipate and neutralize by grounding, ionization, and the use of conductive and dissipative static control materials.

-Protect products from ESD with proper grounding or shunting and the use of static control packaging and materials handling products.
+Protect products from ESD with proper grounding or shunting and the use of static control packaging and material handling products.

-At the facility level our static control efforts concentrate on the last five principles.
-In this column we will concentrate on the primary materials and procedures that eliminate and reduce generation, dissipate and neutralize charges, or protect sensitive products from ESD.
+At the facility level our ESD control efforts concentrate on the last five principles.
+Here in Part Three, we will concentrate on the primary materials and procedures that reduce electrostatic charge generation, remove charges to ground, and neutralize charges to protect sensitive products from ESD.

 Typical Facility Areas Requiring ESD Protection